software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .highlight}

-> Omit the `@OneToMany` attributes from the JSON response in every entity by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the attributes.

-{: .highlight}

 > Use the `@CrossOrigin` annnotation on the REST controller classes to allow cross-origin requests from the frontend application.

 {: .important-title }

-> Exercise 11
+> Exercise 16
 >
-> To classify frontend-related and backend-related issues, create two new [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels): "frontend" and "backend".
-Add the "frontend" label for issues that are related to the frontend implementation and the "backend" label for issues that are related to the backend implementation.

-{: .important-title }

-> Exercise 12
->
 > Plan the tasks for the fifth user story, "{{site.sprint_2_user_story_5}}".
 Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
 >
 > Create an issue for each task.
-Add either "frontend" or "backend" label for the issues.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.
 >
 > The implementation could look something like this:
 >